In 2002, an estimated 22 million Americans abused or were dependent on drugs, alcohol or both.

 - Poor attention and concentration

-- Loss of inhibitions – users say and do things which in normal circumstances, they wouldn’t have done
+- Loss of inhibitions – users say and do things that in normal circumstances, they wouldn’t have done.

 - Judgment is frequently the first mental capacity affected by alcohol.
-Poor decision making, rapid decision making, not being realistic in decisions is common
+Poor decision-making, rapid decision-making, and not being realistic in decisions is common.

 Long Terms Effects of Alcohol Use